afranco4/Impact-Plan/README.md

 	2. I sort of get it!
 I am still a little confused by completing a graphic organizer (compare & contrast) with little evidence.

 	1. I don’t get it!
 I am confused by completing a graphic organizer (compare & contrast) with no evidence.

+Outcomes:
+	The plan will help students focus on the negative and positive impacts of technology and how it can affect differently adults from adolescents.